Gulf of Papua

 The Gulf of Papua is located in the southern coast region of New Guinea.
 It has a total surface area of 70,400 km2.

 Geography

 Some of New Guinea's largest rivers, such as the Fly River, Turama River, Kikori River, Purari River, and Wawoi River flow into the gulf, making it a large delta.
 While the western coast is characterized by swampy tidal waterways, land to the east ending at Cape Possession is flat and sandy.

-The Papuan Gulf's central and eastern interior slowly rises to meet the mountainous Southern Highlands, and is covered in a variety of inland swamps and dense tropical hardwood forests.
-The western interior possess a large region of limestone karst.
+The Papuan Gulf's central and eastern interior slowly rises to meet the mountainous Southern Highlands and is covered in a variety of inland swamps and dense tropical hardwood forests.
+The western interior possesses a large region of limestone karst.
 The dry season begins in October and extends to February, after which the wet season starts.